openitnovem/readml/docs/_sources/features/global_explainer.rst.txt

 Example
 ~~~~~~~
-Here is an example of using ``ExplainML`` class form ``fbd_interpreter.explainers.ml.explain_ml`` to compute SHAP feature importance and summary plots.
+Here is an example of using ``ExplainML`` class form ``readml.explainers.ml.explain_ml`` to compute SHAP feature importance and summary plots.

 An html report containing feature importance and summary plots (with a breve description) will be stored in out_path. ::

-    from fbd_interpreter.explainers.ml.explain_ml import ExplainML
+    from readml.explainers.ml.explain_ml import ExplainML
     exp = ExplainML(
             model=xgb_model,
             task_name="classification",